SoroushGit/Tournament-Runner/README.md

 --------------------------------------------

 # :heavy_exclamation_mark: Issues
-If you have any problem, please send an Email to mazloomsoroush@gmail.com
+If you have any problem, do not hesitate to contact me via Email: mazloomsoroush@gmail.com

 OR